Skip to content

 6. A Warning message will appear to caution that this will overwrite the existing Virtual Machine.
 Click the Proceed button to continue/ or Cancel to abort.

-7. (If the process was continued,) a message should appear stating the Restore process has begun.
+7. A message should appear stating the Restore process has begun.
 Click the Ok button to acknowledge the message.

 Restore a VM Snapshot to a Clone#